 Overall, national economies become more vulnerable to uncontrollable external incidents (so-called shocks) as both export intensity and world trade volume increase.
 The financial crisis that became certain in early 2008 is the current proof for this effect.

 Figure 3: It’s the nature of the neoliberal competition that best explains the destructive core of the doctrine: Due to open global markets and lack of tariffs, trade quotas and fixed exchange rates, competition is inevitably held on the basis of U.S. dollar or euro prices.
 For the purposes of the doctrine, this allows to compare prices of commercial products worldwide at any instant.
 However, the economic consequences of global competition based on absolute price advantages are far-reaching: Differences in national productivity and price levels are completely ignored although they differ considerably by nature, even within the EU and the euro zone.
 Therefore, business enterprises can only compete successfully, when they constantly keep up with the lowest global dollar or euro offer.
 The lowest offer usually comes from production sites in countries which allow – on a dollar-related basis – for low wages, low resource prices, low taxes and lax regulations.
 Consequently, enterprises with sites in developed industrial countries either have to motivate these countries to effectively adapt to relevant global standards or outsource productions to less developed countries, a measure that naturally includes jobs.
 The forced adaptation process is endless and, as a rule, constitutes anti-dumping offences mainly regarding social and ecological (environmental) dumping.
 Since national productivity and price levels are under constant pressure and subject to constant change, outsourcing goes on back and forth around the globe.
-The resulting chaotic relocations are responsible for the widespread social insecurity that particularly affects dependent employees (see also the article Economic Competition).
+The resulting chaotic relocations are responsible for the widespread social insecurity that particularly affects dependent employees (see also the articles Economic Competition and Economic Dumping).

 5. Transnational Corporations as Subjects of the Neoliberal Doctrine